 Brandon Lopez is a 2020 Resident Artist

-In the second performance of his year-long Roulette residency, composer and bassist Brandon Lopez plays a solo performance and duet for the first time with trumpeter Greg Kelley.
+In the second performance of his 2020 Roulette residency, composer and bassist Brandon Lopez plays with new a string trio with violinists Gabby Fluke-Mogul and Marina Kifferstein.
 Known for the intense physicality of his performance and avant-garde playing, Lopez’s concerts at Roulette center on interrogating and often unraveling the structures of composition and performance.

 Brandon Lopez is a New York-based composer and bassist working at the fringes of jazz, free improvisation, noise, and new music.
 His music has been praised as “brutal” (Chicago Reader) and “relentless” (The New York Times).
 From the New York Philharmonic’s David Geffen Hall to the DIY basements of Brooklyn, Lopez has worked beside many luminaries of jazz, classical, poetry, and experimental music, including Fred Moten, John Zorn, Okkyung Lee, Ingrid Laubrock, Tony Malaby, Tyshawn Sorey, Bill Nace, Chris Potter, Edwin Torres, Tom Rainey, Cecilia Lopez, Sun Ra Arkestra, Susan Alcorn, Mette Rasmussen, and many others.
 His most recent highlight performances include opening the 2018–2019 season of the New York Philharmonic as a featured soloist in Ashley Fure’s Filament and a number of works with John Zorn, including the Zorn’s 35th anniversary of Cobra.
 Lopez has been a 2018 Roulette Van Lier Fellow, 2018 Artist-in-Residence at Issue Project Room, and is currently a 2020 Roulette Resident Artist.